 This is a traditional dish of the Dong people.
 Fish is pickled in a clay jar with tomatoes, hot pepper powder and salt, for about half a year.
 When pickled fish has been barbecued over a fire, it often looks black as carbon, but the meat on the fish is soft and tasty.

-Except for the local dishes, restaurants in Kaili also serve food from other parts of the country.
+In addition to local dishes, restaurants in Kaili also serve food from other parts of the country.

-Regardless of the weather, the best time to visit Kaili and the around villages is the first lunar month (late January to February) as most of the local festivals take place during this period.
-Be forewarned though, the weather during this time of the year is freezing.
-Another period when the region celebrates a lot of festivals is after fall harvest mainly from later August to early November.
-See Guizhou Festival Calendar.
+Regardless of the weather, the best time to visit Kaili and the surrounding villages is the first lunar month (late January to February), as most local festivals take place during this period.
+Be forewarned, however, that the weather during this time of year is freezing.
+Another period when the region celebrates many festivals is after the fall harvest, from late August to early November.

 Traveling in winter can be very cold, so travelers are advised to take good warm clothing, including a hat and gloves.